 - Add odds and ends lurking at the back of your fridge – or some cooked veggie leftovers.

 - Sprinkle with toasted nuts and seeds or any herbs that need to be used up.

+But you can add any veggies you’re in the mood for.
 The steps remain the same.
 Cook your raw veggies, add your pearl barley and vegetable stock, finish it off with a few cooked veggies and sprinkle with more fresh flavours!

 Step 1: Cook the raw ingredients